akvanaparthy/Aurora-AIML-Engineer-Assignment/README.md

 **PII Exposure**
 The API contains a lot of sensitive info - phone numbers, passport numbers, card numbers, full addresses, detailed travel itineraries.
 For a production system, this would need proper authentication and maybe PII redaction.

-**Future Dates**
-Messages are dated into November 2025, which obviously hasn't happened yet.
-This is fine for a demo dataset, just noting it.

 **Message Distribution**
 Looking at the data: